go.to/

 Two main single releases from the LP "The Visitors" in South America were "Head Over Heels" and "One Of Us" alt.
 "No hay a quien culpar" (Spanish version of "When all is said and done").
 The first single was released at the beginning of 1982 and the second one about April/May 1982 - depending on country.
 The single in Peru featured "Uno de nosotros" (One of Us - sung in English) on side A and "No hay a quien culpar" on side B.

 In February 1982 Spanish TV team went to Stockholm in order to make a TV special with ABBA about their new album "The Visitors".
 It was probably the strangest interview ABBA ever gave.
 All the four members seemed unhappy especially Frida.
-Agnetha was quite bored and Björn did not speak too much which is quite unusual.
+Agnetha was quite bored and Björn did not speak that much which is quite unusual.

 The clothes they wear in this TV special are well known from one of their photo sessions in the beginning of 1982.
 These pictures were used on many covers of various compilation albums released in 1983-1985 ("Thank You For The Music", "I love ABBA" and many more).